PressCrew/infinity/dashboard/docs/options_options.md

 * **Disabled** (default)

-	`documentation = false`
+	`documentation = off`

 	This disables documentation for the option.

 * **Automatic**

-	`documentation = true`
+	`documentation = on`

-	In this case the doc page should have the exact same name as the option.
+	In this case the doc page should have the exact same name as the option, and be placed in a subdirectory of your `config/docs` folder called `options`.
+For example:

+	`my-theme/config/options/option_name.md`

 * **Manual**